Next: Запуск guix publish, Previous: Запуск guix size, Up: Утилиты [Contents][Index]

 let us suppose that the current Inkscape is available in 10 profiles on your

-machine; guix graph -t referrers inkscape
+machine; guix graph -t referrers inkscape will show a graph rooted

 at Inkscape and with those 10 profiles linked to it.